sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 validation_label_list= list_files(os.getcwd() + '/data/MIT_SceneParsing/ADEChallengeData2016/annotations/validation')
 {% endhighlight %}

-This will allows us to then grab each image
+This will allows us to then grab each image in the dataset for training and testing purposes.

 {% highlight python %}
 def imageToArray(filename, size):